 The problem with racism is not because Chinese have an inherent hatred for black people.
 It is because the image black people project about themselves.

-October 11, 2010
+said on October 11, 2010

 There's actually one item of prejudice towards "westerners" that you haven't touched on, namely the idea that they came to China because they failed in their country.
 Other than that being a "westerners" definitely has it's perks.